MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/item-containers-templates.md

 We then populate a **List** with a `NamedColor` object for each named color in the [Colors](/uwp/api/windows.ui.colors) class.
 The list is set as the [ItemsSource](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemssource) for the list view.

-Here’s the code to define the class and populate the `NamedColors` list.
+Here's the code to define the class and populate the `NamedColors` list.

 **C#**
 ```csharp